lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

 Chip Placement
 --------------

-Automatically perform the placement of a complete chip.
+Automatically performs the placement of a complete chip.
 This plugin, as well as the other P&R tools expect a specific top-level hierarchy for the design.
-The top-level hierarchy must contains the instances of all the I/O pads and **exactly one** instance named ``corona`` of an eponym cell ``corona``.
+The top-level hierarchy must contain the instances of all the I/O pads and **exactly one** instance named ``corona`` of an eponym cell ``corona``.
-The ``corona`` cell in turn containing the instance of the chip's core model.
+The ``corona`` cell in turn contains the instance of the chip's core model.

-The intermediate ``corona`` hierarchical level has been introduced to handle the possible discoupling between real I/O pads supplied by a foundry and a symbolic core.
+The intermediate ``corona`` hierarchical level has been introduced to handle the possible decoupling between real I/O pads supplied by a foundry and a symbolic core.
 So the *chip* level contains only real layout and the corona and below only symbolic layer.

-.. note:: This do not prevent having a design either fully symbolic (pads and core)
+.. note:: This does not prevent having a design either fully symbolic (pads and core)
 	  or fully real.

-.. note:: The ``corona`` also avoid the router to actually have to manage directly
+.. note:: The ``corona`` also avoids the router to actually have to manage directly
-	  the pads which simplificate it's configuration and accessorily avoid to have the pads stuffed with blockages.
+	  the pads which simplify its configuration and besides avoid to have the pads stuffed with blockages.

 |bcenter| |ChipStructure-1| |ecenter|